- Get A Free Quote or

 Protect Your Family & Pets from Lyme

 Like mosquitoes, ticks are transmitters of disease.
 Tick-borne disease is extremely dangerous because they affect tens of thousands of people throughout the United States every year.
 Unlike mosquitoes, ticks do not grab a blood meal and go on their way.
 Ticks have beak-like projections that plunge into the skin of their host.
 Depending on its type, a tick may feed on the host’s blood for hours, days, or even weeks.
-Tick-borne diseases include Lyme disease, babesiosis, ehrlichiosis, Rocky Mountain Spotted Fever, anaplasmosis, Southern Tick-Associated Rash Illness, Tick-Borne Relapsing Fever, and tularemia.
+Tick-borne diseases include Lyme Disease, Babesiosis, Ehrlichiosis, Rocky Mountain Spotted Fever, Anaplasmosis, Southern Tick-Associated Rash Illness, Tick-Borne Relapsing Fever, and Ularemia.
 If you find a tick on you, please follow this guide from the Centers for Disease Control (CDC), and remove it promptly.

 Mosquito Squad® provides quality tick control services so you and your family can enjoy your outdoor space.
 Our team of licensed and trained tick control technicians can help you get rid of the dangers of ticks.

 Quick Facts About Ticks